Well, we had a blast.

-The look on my Caroline’s face when she saw Cinderella for the first time brought tears to my eyes.
+The look on my C’s face when she saw Cinderella for the first time brought tears to my eyes.

-And the excitement in David’s eyes when he got off Splash Mountain made all the lines worthwhile.
+And the excitement in D’s eyes when he got off Splash Mountain made all the lines worthwhile.

 So that leaves only one question.
 When can we go back?